General Business Terms and Conditions Gletscherbahnen Kaprun AG

 General Terms and Conditions "ALPIN CARD"

-I. General and scope of services
+I. General Information and Scope of Services

-The Ski ALPIN CARD is a product of the participating lift and cable car operators named on the www.alpincard.at website for use in the regions (“the regions”) published on the website.
-The Ski ALPIN CARD is a ski pass entitling the pass holder to use the systems that are in operation on the day on any 15 days but not before 14 October 2023 and not after 1 May 2024, although the members of the Ski ALPIN CARD voluntarily agree - until revoked - to also allow entitled Ski ALPIN CARD holders to use the lift systems for more than 15 days, and the Ski ALPIN CARD day and multi-day ski passes (hereinafter collectively referred to as the Ski ALPIN CARD).
-It can either be purchased online at one of the websites of the participating lift and cable car operators or directly from the participating lift and cable car operators during their respective opening hours.
-These General Terms and Conditions shall apply in all cases.
-The parties to the contract of the customer arising from the purchase of the Ski ALPIN CARD are, in all of these cases, the participating lift and cable car operators.
+The Ski ALPIN CARD is a product offered by the participating lift and cableway companies listed on the website www.alpincard.at for the regions listed on that website (the “Regions”).
+The Ski ALPIN CARD is a ski pass that entitles the holder to use the facilities that are in operation on the day of use for a total of fifteen days, not before October 11, 2025, and not after May 3, 2026.
+The members of the Ski ALPIN CARD nevertheless agree, on a voluntary basis and subject to revocation at any time, to allow eligible Ski ALPIN CARD holders to use the facilities beyond fifteen days.
+The Ski ALPIN CARD day and multi-day ski passes (collectively, the “Ski ALPIN CARD”) may be purchased either online via one of the websites of the participating lift and cableway companies or directly from the participating lift and cableway companies during their respective business hours.
+These General Terms and Conditions apply in all cases.
+The customer’s contractual counterparties arising from the purchase of Ski ALPIN CARDs are the participating lift and cableway companies in each case.
+Depending on the product, the Ski ALPIN CARD entitles the customer to use the facilities and slopes operated by the participating cableway and lift companies within the respective scope of operation and during operating and opening hours.
+Excluded are special rides outside normal operating hours and, to the extent organized by the participating lift and cableway companies, the local ski bus.
+Each cableway and lift company operates its cableway and lift facilities and slopes independently and on its own responsibility.

-V. Use of the services
+V. Use of the Services

-There is likewise no right to a (pro-rata) refund or extension to the Ski ALPIN CARD, if the Ski ALPIN CARD partners take individual or several lift systems out of operation because of – the pandemic resulting in – fewer users, since the pass holder is still able to make use of the majority of the services offered.
+Likewise, there is no entitlement to a (partial) refund or extension of the Ski ALPIN CARD if partners of the Ski ALPIN CARD take one or more lift facilities out of operation due to reduced user frequency caused by a pandemic, since the user still has the opportunity to use the majority of the services offered.

 VI.
 Liability